gtuck/web3400-Course-Docs/projects/02/description.md

-# Create and update user profile page (Project 02)
+# Create and update user profile page

 In this **self-guided** project, you will include a user profile page where users can view and edit their profile details.
 You will add a new field, `user_bio,` to the `users` table to store additional information about the user.
 You will update the `register.php` page to include the new `user_bio` field.